-Lincoln, California Motorcycle Accident Attorney
+Lincoln Motorcycle Accident Attorney

-Whether motorcycles are your preferred commuting method or if they are simply a fun pastime, riding down the streets of Lincoln is meant to be an enjoyable experience.
-On the other hand, anyone who has experience riding a motorcycle understands that there are inherent risks involved.
-Because of the size of motorcycles, it’s not uncommon for drivers of cars and trucks to miss seeing a motorcycle.
+Whether motorcycles are your preferred commuting method or if they are simply a fun pastime, riding down the streets of Lincoln is an enjoyable experience.
+However, riding a motorcycle comes with significant risks.
+Because of the size of motorcycles, it’s common for drivers of motor vehicles to miss seeing a motorcycle.
 In addition, the lack of protection between the rider and the pavement increases the chance of suffering broken bones, head and brain injuries, or even death.

-The rates of motorcycles accidents across the country, including in Lincoln, are higher than they should be.
+The rates of motorcycles accidents across the country, including Lincoln, are higher than they should be.
 While some accidents are unavoidable, many collisions involving motorcycles are preventable and result in unnecessary injury to the parties involved.

 Causes of accidents involving motorcycles include:

-Design Defects: It is possible that the motorcycle may have an intrinsic flaw in its design.
+- Design Defects: The motorcycle may have an intrinsic flaw in its design.
 Many times, there might be a recall issued for that specific model of motorcycle.
 Problems with the manufacturing of the motorcycle could impact any part of the vehicle, ranging from the brakes to the engine and everything in between.
-This can impact the way the motorcycle drives on the road, stops short of obstacles, and responds to driver commands.
-These design defects could lead to otherwise avoidable accidents that can damage the rider, passengers, and other people involved.
+This can impact how the motorcycle drives on the road, stops short of obstacles, and responds to driver commands.
+These design defects could lead to otherwise avoidable accidents that damage the rider, passengers, and other people involved.

-Negligent Drivers: Other drivers on the road could be engaging in distracted or negligent driving.
+- Negligent Drivers: Other drivers on the road could be engaging in distracted or negligent driving.
 This could involve texting while driving, driving under the influence of drugs or alcohol, or driving while fatigued.
 All of these factors could cause the driver of another vehicle to miss the presence of a motorcycle on the road.
-Ultimately, all of these factors increase the chance that a motorcycle accident develops, potentially leading to injuries.Motorcycle Accidents can Lead to Serious Injury
+Ultimately, these factors increase the chance that a motorcycle accident develops, potentially leading to injuries.

-Because of the lack of metal frame separating the driver from the pavement, motorcycle accidents cause serious injuries and fatalities at an unacceptably high rate.
+Because of the lack of a metal frame separating the driver from the pavement, motorcycle accidents cause serious injuries and fatalities at an unacceptably high rate.
 Examples of common injuries from motorcycle collisions include:

-Bone Fractures: It’s not unusual for motorcycle accidents to result in serious bone fractures, ranging from femur fractures to humerus fractures and even damage to internal organs.
+- Bone Fractures: It’s not unusual for motorcycle accidents to result in serious bone fractures, ranging from femur fractures to humerus fractures and even damage to internal organs.
 Depending on the location of the injury, a patient could wind up hospitalized or require surgery.

 - Traumatic Brain Injuries: Everyone riding a motorcycle should always wear a helmet.
 If someone’s head strikes the pavement at high speed, this could result in a skull fracture, cerebral contusion, or even intracranial hemorrhaging.
 These are life-threatening traumatic brain injuries that merit emergent medical attention.

 Even with proper medical care, it is possible that these injuries could result in chronic comorbidities.
 Anyone who has been involved in a motorcycle accident should ensure that they receive prompt medical attention.
-This will maximize the potential of a positive outcome.Motorcycle Accidents can Create Financial Stress
+This will maximize the potential of a positive outcome.Financial Stress After a Motorcycle Accident

-:dr bw [6.24.2017 CS 1018]
+:dr bw [ CS 1018]